MaartenPJ/ADS-portfolio/README.md

 - planning
 Our group has used Scrum in the planning of this project.
 We made a Scrum board on Jira and ended up with over a hundred total tickets.
+At several moments during the minor, I sensed a lull was coming up due to some group members not knowing their tasks.
+In several of these moments, I called for an extra meeting to discuss our plans for the rest of the minor.
+Our planning being agile due to scrum caused the group to deviate from these plans several times, but the overview of current tasks was appreciated by all group members.

 [insert link to scrum board]